Development Application Help Guide

 Floodplain Management Controls are contained in Nambucca Shire Council’s Floodplain Risk Management Plan which is available on Council’s website.
 If you are building in a flood prone area, levels to Australian Height Datum (AHD) and other supporting information may be required to be submitted with your application.
 Council staff can advise you of the required ‘primary habitable floor level’ to AHD for most parts of the Council area.

 Generally, if you are proposing any work within an existing road reserve, an application to undertake these works will be required pursuant to s.138 of the Roads Act 1993.
-If you are proposing to construct a driveway a separate application form and fee apply and you will need to obtain driveway levels for the road reserve.
-This is to ensure that pedestrian, vehicle access and stormwater are well managed.
+If you are proposing to construct a driveway you will need to obtain driveway levels for the road reserve.

 Where a development is opening a road or footpath for the laying of services such as water, power or sewerage, you will need to provide details of the service type.
 In some cases Council will charge a bond to safeguard against damage to public property and to ensure that works are carried out as approved by Council.